Programme

 Ruth Meg Oldman (Independent): ‘“Quhois pretius vertew is imperiall!”: An Examination of Dunbar’s “The Thrissil and the Rois” Line in Bannatyne’s Manuscript’

-Lucy Hinnie (British Library): ‘Theorising the Bannatyne: Flyting or Folly?’
+Lucy Hinnie (IASH, University of Edinburgh): ‘Theorising the Bannatyne: Flyting or Folly?’

 Bryony Coombs (University of Edinburgh): ‘Imagined Communities’: Franco-Scottish Books and their Images 1420-1540′